23 Years Ago: Garth Brooks Changes Live Album Expectations With ‘Double Live’

 Math gets a hair tricky with this release: It just now turns 23, although its 25th anniversary edition arrived in 2014.
 To further muddy the waters, its 21-time platinum certification benefits from the RIAA doubling up on double-album sales — a typical one-disc album, such as Brooks' Sevens, sold 1 million units to go platinum, while the two-CD Double Live got there in half the time.
 Still, like Pink Floyd’s The Wall, the Beatles’ White Album and other seminal double albums, its sales impress no matter how you divide the bottom line.

 Few things better sum up the Brooks phenomenon than a massively successful live album.
 Seemingly everyone had a copy of Double Live in their ‘90s-model Honda Accord.
 It had to be the biggest sign yet that everything Brooks touched turned to platinum — until Chris Gaines oozed up from the abyss in 1999.

 Double Live is available for purchase on Amazon.
-On Friday (Nov.
-20), Brooks will release a new live album, Triple Live Deluxe, featuring recordings from his post-retirement 2014-2017 World Tour and his Stadium Tour.
+On Nov.
+20, 2020, Brooks released a live album, Triple Live Deluxe, featuring recordings from his post-retirement 2014-2017 World Tour and his Stadium Tour.